-- Planting a tree – whatever is eaten from it, by either human or animal, is charity.
+- Planting a tree – whatever is eaten from it, by either humans or animals, is charity.

-- Using any resource (time, food, knowedge) to spend on others.
+- Using any resource (time, food, knowledge) to spend on others.

 - Every step one takes towards the mosque for salat or prayer.

-Note: The difference between zakat and sadaqh in Islam is that zakat is compulsory charity whereas sadaqah is voluntary charity.
+Note: The difference between zakat and sadaqah in Islam is that zakat is compulsory charity whereas sadaqah is voluntary charity.

 Qatar Charity is a non-governmental organisation, founded in 1992 for the development of the Qatari society and other needy communities.
 It works in the fields of sustainable development, reducing poverty, and disaster relief and emergency response.
 QC works in different countries around the world and its activities cover many countries in Asia, Europe and Africa.